How Studies Weekly’s K-5 Alabama Science Hits Every Standard

 “Students must develop an understanding of the nature of science in order to become scientifically literate.”

-Studies Weekly addresses these Nature of Science (NOS) core principles alongside the three dimensions outlined in the Next Generation Science Standards: Disciplinary Core Ideas (DCI), Science and Engineering Practices (SEP), and Crosscutting Concepts (CCC).
+Studies Weekly also addresses these Nature of Science (NOS) core principles alongside the three dimensions of the Next Generation Science Standards:

-The Studies Weekly Teacher Editions highlight coverage of NOS, DCI, SEP, and CCC elements for every unit of instruction (Fig. 2) so teachers can feel confident that their Studies Weekly materials are hitting their standards.
+To support teachers, the Studies Weekly Teacher Editions clearly highlight where NOS, DCI, SEP, and CCC are covered in every unit of instruction (Fig. 2).
+This helps teachers quickly see alignment and feel confident that their Studies Weekly materials are meeting standards.

 Position Statement 3